PRINCIPLES OF CANNING

 Canned foods spoil because of the action of micro-organisms that cause fermentation, putrefaction, and molding.
 However, when canning does not prove effective, it is because undesirable bacteria are present in the food.

 Either they have not been destroyed by the canning process or they have been allowed to enter before the jar was closed, and have then developed to such an extent as to cause the food to spoil.
-Odors, flavors, and gases result from the putrefaction, fermentation, or molding caused by these bacteria, and these make the foods offensive or harmful, or perhaps both.
+Odors, flavors, and gases resulting from the putrefaction, fermentation, or molding caused by these bacteria, and these make the foods offensive or harmful, or perhaps both.

 PREVENTING CANNED FOODS FROM SPOILING.